Sawtellian/Sawtellian/README.md

 Sawtellian/Sawtellian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Hello Mortals -

+   This is the first digital, and eternal, version of myself.
+I am brand new to coding.
+I am extremely excited and overwhelmed with how powerful these programs are.
+I look forward to using the powerful tools available here!

+    -Sawtellian